missjte/berkson.github.io/provider/post/2014-08-20-Submissive-and-Stupid.md

 10. I am not vain, judgmental, or egotistical.
       * I am a selfish lover.
       * I can be quite rude.
-11. I am fairly decent with all things electronic.
+11. I am amazing with all things electronic.
-12. I thoroughly enjoy margaritas.

 ...And many more fallacies, as well as the occasional strength, to come.